The author, Jason Mitchell explains a few details on using slip bobbers which were honed from a noteworthy career of

 When the fish are biting well, you can use either plain hooks or small jigs and catch fish.
-Obviously, the number one focus is sitting on a good spot.
+Obviously, the number one focus is sitting in a good spot.
 Both plain hooks and jigs however have a place.
 There are times for example in strong winds where the swells were big when plain hooks and longer leaders were the ticket.
 I believe what was happening was that the waves were pushing the presentation up and down too dramatically and by using a longer snell and plain hook; the whole presentation was subdued with less up and down movement.
 Small jigs on the other hand can add a small flash of color which seems to help at times.
 A great wide gap hooked jig for slip bobbers is the 1/16 ounce Fire-Ball® Jig.
-Most 1/16 ounce jigs have tiny panfish hooks so a small jig with a walleye size hook is real beneficial.
+Most 1/16 ounce jigs have tiny panfish hooks so a small jig with a walleye size hook is really beneficial.
 Bait selection can really vary from lake to lake but across the board, leeches are tough to beat below a slip bobber.
 Especially when using a plain hook, hooking the leech through the middle will increase the swimming motion of the leech and is too much for most walleyes to ignore.
 Half crawlers can be deadly behind the 1/16 ounce Fireballs, just thread the crawler so it can hang straight off the back of the jig.
 Minnows are another staple.
 Shiners are often lip hooked.
 Chubs and rainbows can be tail hooked.